ietf-wg-cellar/matroska-specification/notes.md

 ### TrackTimecodeScale

-The <a href="{{site.baseurl}}/specification.html#TrackTimeCodeScale">TrackTimecodeScale</a> is used align tracks that would otherwise be played at different speeds.
+The [TrackTimecodeScale]({{site.baseurl}}/index.html#TrackTimeCodeScale) is used align tracks that would otherwise be played at different speeds.
 An example of this would be if you have a film that was originally recorded at 24fps video.
 When playing this back through a PAL broadcasting system, it is standard to speed up the film to 25fps to match the 25fps display speed of the PAL broadcasting standard.
 However, when broadcasting the video through NTSC, it is typical to leave the film at its original speed.
 If you wanted to make a single file where there was one video stream, and an audio stream used from the PAL broadcast, as well as an audio stream used from the NTSC broadcast, you would have the problem that the PAL audio stream would be 1/24th faster than the NTSC audio stream, quickly leading to problems.
 It is possible to stretch out the PAL audio track and reencode it at a slower speed, however when dealing with lossy audio codecs, this often results in a loss of audio quality and/or larger file sizes.

 This is the type of problem that TrackTimecodeScale was designed to fix.
 Using it, the video can be played back at a speed that will synch with either the NTSC or the PAL audio stream, depending on which is being used for playback.
 To continue the above example: